Mohd-Haseeb/Machine-Learning-old/simple_linear_regression/Readme.md

 ## SIMPLE LINEAR REGRESSION:

+- Linear Regression is a useful tool for predicting a quantitative response.

 What is linear regressin?
 - Linear Regression is a Supervised Machine Learning Model which pedicts a continuous value based on the given input features($X_1$, $X_2$, $X_3$, ....$X_n$)